abumq/residue/docs/CONFIGURATION.md

 [Boolean] Whether CLI is enabled on server or not.
 See [CLI_COMMANDS.md](/docs/CLI_COMMANDS.md) for possible input commands.

 Default: `true`

+### `enable_dynamic_buffer`
+[Boolean] Dynamic buffer is feature that allows failed logs (logs that were failed to be written to file) to be clogged up in an internal buffer.
+Once logs can be written to the file all the logs from this dynamic buffer will be flushed to the file so no logs are lost.

+You can turn this feature on or off with this flag.

+**NOTE** This is an experimental feature introduced in v2.1.1 and should not be used in production at this point.

+Default: `false`

 ### `allow_insecure_connection`
 [Boolean] Specifies whether plain connections to the server are allowed or not.
 Either this should be true or server key pair must be provided (or both)